jaxtoy/jaxtoy/README.md

     <summary>[Click here] Pony Town info </summary>
     🟢 = You can talk to me

-  ⛔ = May be busy or not in the mood to talk
+  ⛔ = May be busy/not in the mood to talk

-  🌙 = offtab/busy
+  🌙= offtab/busy

   I like C+H but most of the time I'm with friends and I'm too shy to approach others.